“The fool says in his heart, ‘There is no God.’ They are corrupt, their deeds are vile; there is no one who does good.”

 From a theoretical standpoint, however, there are two facts that make relative morality better.
 They help explain why atheists are not worse people than believers.

 First, objective morality has a glaring flaw: it cannot be known.
 Just as one cannot prove the existence of the Christian deity, there is no way to definitively prove that Christian right and wrong is the objective standard humanity is meant to follow.
 Why not Islamic right and wrong?
 Because one can’t prove which set of ethics is actually objective and god-decreed, each simply becomes one option among many and thus we have to choose among them (it’s quite relative!).
 Even if you believe in objective morality, there’s no way to actually know what it is.
 The person of (any) faith thinks he knows but might easily be wrong.
 “I’ve looked at her with lust in my heart, I’ve done wrong.”
 Well, perhaps not.
 It could be the higher power that actually exists doesn’t believe in thought crimes.
 Therefore, saying we should try to follow an objective morality, offered by a particular religion, is not particularly compelling.
 Relative ethics are of course known because we create them for ourselves.
+Even within religions, the objective standards cannot be fully known — you may know not to kill, but the bible offers no guidance on many ethical issues, such as the age of consent for sex (probably a good thing, considering when it was written).

 Second, relativity allows us the freedom to make our ethics better.
 I understand why people of faith see a risk in humans deciding what’s right and wrong, but religion clearly isn’t any better in terms of danger to others (if you ask me why it’s because religion is man-made, so it all makes sense).
 We have gods saying all sorts of things are right: killing homosexuals, those who engage in extramarital sex, and people who work on the Sabbath (Old Testament); enslaving people and oppressing women (New Testament); waging Jihad on nonbelievers and cutting off body parts for crimes (Qur’an).
 Well, perhaps humans would like to base what’s wrong on what actually causes harm to others, not what insults a deity, which makes all that killing and maiming wrong and makes things like working on the Sabbath, homosexuality, and sex outside marriage (and porn, masturbation, smoking weed, etc.) ethically permissible.
 We have the ability to continue to improve our ethics to a point where fewer people get killed for nonviolent “crimes.”
 Relative morality allows us to move past the absurdities and barbarism of ancient desert tribes.
 We’ve been very successful at this.